-This document describes the problem statement for Interface to Network Security Functions (I2NSF) and summary of the I2NSF use cases.
+This document describes the problem statement for Interface to Network Security Functions (I2NSF) as well as some companion use cases.

 Status of This Memo

 This Internet-Draft is submitted in full conformance with the provisions of BCP 78 and BCP 79.